 Snorkelling Guerilla Bay

-How to get there: Take the Guerilla Bay turn off from George Bass Drive onto Burri Point Road, then left onto Beach Parade and near its end turn right to the carpark.
+How to get there: Turn into Guerilla Bay from George Bass Drive onto Burri Point Road, then left onto Beach Parade and right into to the beach carpark.

 The water at Guerilla Bay is clear and inviting and provides different experiences for different levels of snorkellers.
 A prominent small rocky island is a feature of the bay and divides the safer more comfortable snorkelling waters to the south of the gravel spit and the more adventurous and dangerous waters to the north of the spit.
 On this northern side is the pot.
 Depending on the tide this can be difficult to access as some jagged rocks need to be negotiated to get to the water - but for more experienced snorkellers, in the right conditions, it is worth the effort.